-Usually I am talking to men, and it is better for men to disciple men than to disciple ladies.
-It is maybe more fun to disciple ladies, but it is better to stick with the men.
+Usually I am talking to men, and I think that it is better for men to disciple men than to disciple ladies.
+It is maybe more fun to disciple ladies, but we think it is better to stick with the men.
 So what are you doing?
 You are helping the people to think through their ministry.
 You are sowing seeds for improvement.
 You are creating ideas for maybe wanting to change some things in their ministry.
-Now you are helping them to focus on helping some other individuals, not just to preach, but helping some other individuals personally.
+Now you are helping them to focus on helping some other individuals, not just to preach, but some other individuals personally.